 2.3 And now we’re up to the standard decimal odds which are mostly used in Europe and Bulgaria.
 The decimal odds or European odds are those which most Bulgarians are familiar with.

 For example, there is a tennis match in which tennis player A has odds of 1.50 and tennis player B has odds of 2.45.
-Of course, here also tennis player A is the bet on which you have to put down £100 in order to win £100.
-In this particular case this is the favorite.
-This way, in order to win £100 you have to put down twice as much since only odds of 2 will being you a doubling of the amount.
+Of course, here also tennis player A is the bet on which you have to put down £100 to win £100.
+In this particular case, this is the favourite.
+This way, to win £100 you have to put down twice as much since only the odds of 2 will bring you a doubling of the amount.
 In reality, by betting £200 on tennis player A, you can expect the mentioned profit of £100.
 The opposite, for tennis player 2 you can win a clear profit of £145 by putting down £100 or a sum of £245.

 What about the positive and negative Odds?

-For example, if a figure is negative then the odds determine the amount that a player has to put down in order to win £100 and this is done if the odds are really lousy.
+For example, if a figure is negative, then the odds determine the amount that a player has to put down to win £100, and this is done if the odds are really lousy.
 Fractional odds that are 1/4, in this case, will be counted as -400 but, on the contrary, fractional odds of 4/1 are not negative.

 Depending on which part of the world you are at, it might be easier for you to view betting odds in a certain way.
 With so many converters of odds online, have you ever wondered how you can easily convert decimal odds into American ones and vice versa without using a calculator?
 Here is your answer.